TrellixVulnTeam/OnlineHarms-Metatool_EURJ/README.md

 - Zampieri, Marcos, et al. "Predicting the Type and Target of Offensive Posts in Social Media."
 Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers).
 2019.

 ## Future Work
-- Support more classifiers
+- Support more trained models
-- Support more abusive speech datasets
+- Add a webpage interface
 - Bug fixes

 ## Acknowledgements